-Ruud Bartholomeus works as a scientific researcher in hydrology on a solid freshwater supply in rural areas.
+Ruud Bartholomeus works as Chief Science Officer of KWR and Principal Scientist of the Ecohydrology team on a robust freshwater supply in rural areas.
 He specialises in hydrological and physiological processes in the interplay between soil, plants and the atmosphere.
-In his PhD at VU University Amsterdam and KWR, he developed climate-sturdy links between water, oxygen and vegetation, as part of a model to predict the effects of climate change on the natural vegetation.
-From this expertise, he is involved in the development of the Water Indicator – Agriculture and the Water Indicator – Nature (www.waterwijzer.nl).
-Coordinating between the regional freshwater supply and demand is becoming an increasing focus in Ruud’s work.
-To do so, he combines scientific knowledge, technological solutions, such as sub-irrigation with (industrial) residual water and online coordination of climate-adaptive drainage, with the process of having water managers, drinking water companies, the industry and agriculture work together to achieve sufficient freshwater.
-On the Ecohydrology team, Ruud draws the research line on ‘Freshwater supply in rural areas’.
-Ruud is involved in setting up the Lumbricus programme (www.lumbricus.eu), in which knowledge institutes and water managers work together on a climate-sturdy soil and water system.
-He is the theme coordinator of ‘Frugal with Freshwater’ in BTO Water in the Circular Economy.
-In addition, he is a member of the Evaporation workgroup of the Dutch Hydrological Association (NHV), from which he received the NHV Hydrology Award in 2009.
+In his doctoral work at VU University Amsterdam and KWR, he developed climate-robust links between water, oxygen and vegetation, as part of a model to predict the effects of climate change on the natural vegetation.
+He has drawn on this expertise in contributing to the development of the WaterVision Agriculture and the WaterVision Nature tools.
+Aligning regional freshwater supply and demand is central to Ruud’s work.
+This involves combining scientific knowledge and technological solutions such as (cross-sectoral) water reuse, sub-irrigation with (industrial) residual water, and online management of climate-adaptive drainage with the process of having water managers, drinking water utilities, industry and farmers work together to achieve sufficient freshwater.
+On the Ecohydrology team, Ruud leads the ‘Freshwater Resources Management’ line of research.
+He is involved in the Lumbricus programme and KLIMAP, in which knowledge institutes and water managers work together on a climate-robust soil and water system.
+He is the theme coordinator of ‘Frugal with Freshwater’ in the Water in the Circular Economy initiative of the Joint Research Programme of KWR and the water utilities.
+He is also chairman of the Scientific Council of KWR and is associated with Wageningen University.